LNshuti/iga/README.md

 * **Full-Stack** - The template comes with a full-stack implementation, including a robust backend and a responsive frontend.

-* **Reusable Template** - IGA can be easily tailored to fit the needs of different educational applications, making it a highly flexible and reusable template.
+* **Reusable Template** - IGA can be easily tailored to fit the needs of different applications, making it a highly reusable template.

 ### App requirements
 * Localisation